 - You can’t have had any prior convictions (adjudications of guilt) for any criminal offense (anywhere).

-- You can't have had a criminal record sealed or expunged before (anywhere).
+- You can’t have had a criminal record sealed or expunged before in Florida.

 - You can’t be currently under court supervision (probation, house arrest, etc.).